WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms.md

 A linked list instead does memory allocation so that each element (aka __linked list element__, __node__), gets its own memory block.
 The linked list gets its overall structure by using pointers to connect all its nodes together.

+So what are some examples of linked lists?

+* Singly Linked List - a scavenger hunt where one clue points to the place of the next clue (but that clue has no reference to the previous clue)
+* Doubly Linked List - a train car that has a previous and next train car connected to it
+* Circular Linked List - Whose turn is it on a multiplayer game (keeps going around), same with resource pooling on a shared resource (e.g. round robin scheduling)

 ###<a id="createlinkedlist">Creating a Linked List</a>

 Each node contains two fields: